josina1234/docs/getting_started/px4_setup.rst

 .. attention:: Make sure you disable the GPS completely by changing its control mode parameter.
 Otherwise the the vision will be taken as odometry data instead of absolute positions.

 Set :code:`XRCE_DDS_0_CFG` to :code:`TELEM2`, i.e. :code:`102`.
 If you want to, you can change the baudrate of TELEM2 at :code:`SER_TEL2_BAUD`.
 But the default of 921600 should be just fine.

+.. note:: Make sure you disable all MAVLink interfaces on :code:`TELEM2`.

 Install px4_msgs
 ================